-- as wake-up calls and newspapers) from which the guest can select.
-All these details are input to the other relevant records and reports of the Hotel Management System, to show that the guest has arrived, that the room has been allocated, that the services have been requested and so on. - If the in-coming guest is a 'chance arrival' and does not have a reservation, the system will display a menu of room types/locations available and their rates: the guest can select a suitable room (via the menu or a touch-screen display of the hotel floor plan, say).
+If the in-coming guest is a 'chance arrival' and does not have a reservation, the system will display a menu of room types/locations available and their rates: the guest can select a suitable room (via the menu or a touch-screen display of the hotel floor plan, say).
 The machine will then request the insertion or swiping of a credit card, log the check-in, and proceed from there.

-Advantages of self-service check-in

-- Allows guest arrival outside office hours while saving the hotel the cost of staffing reception on a 24/7 basis - Avoids problems of overnight reception: staff safety, boredom, tiredness; security of premises - Situation, eg at airports or tourist offices to facilitate early, convenient check-in - Offers quicker check-in facility if reception is busy
+Advantages of self-service check-in Disadvantages of self-service check-in Allows guest arrival outside office hours - while saving the hotel the cost of staffing No greeting or welcoming of guests on arrivalMay alienate older guests, or others who reception on a 24/7 basis prefer human to automated service Avoids problems of overnight reception: staff safety, boredom, tiredness; security of premises May not offer full range of extra services, flexibility and information provided by human service Situation, eg at airports or tourist offices to facilitate early, convenient check-in May still require separate guest registration, to fulfil legal record-keeping requirements.
+Offers quicker check-in facility if reception is busy